 Test sensitivity: The Abraxis Microcystins Strip Test for Recreational Water will detect Microcystins and Nodularins at 1 ng/mL or higher.
 At this level, the test line exhibits moderate intensity.
 At levels greater than 10 ng/mL the test line is not visible.
 When compared with samples of known Microcystins concentration, it is possible to obtain a semi-quantitative result.
-Selectivity The access exhibits years accelerate reactivity with all Microsystic evelic populate toxin
+Solootivity: The approx exhibits your good gross reactivity with all Microsystic evelic population toxin

-- Selectivity: The assay exhibits very good cross-reactivity with all Microcystin cyclic peptide toxin congeners tested to date. - Cell Lysing: When comparing samples lysed using the QuikLyse\TM reagents and the 3 cycle freeze/ thaw method, average recovery obtained was 94%, SD = 16.7%. - Samples: A sample correlation between the Abraxis Strip Test and ELISA methods showed a good correlation.
+- Selectivity: The assay exhibits very good cross-reactivity with all Microcystin cyclic peptide toxin congeners tested to date. - Cell Lysing: When comparing samples lysed using the QuikLyse^{TM} reagents and the 3 cycle freeze/ thaw method, average recovery obtained was 94%, SD = 16.7%. - Samples: A sample correlation between the Abraxis Strip Test and ELISA methods showed a good correlation.